GumbyFramework/Claymate/README.md

 ##Comands

+Here are short descriptions of the commands available.
+Use the command without any arguments (`$ claymate`) to see full details.

 - `build` - Concatenates and minifies all gumby javascript assets in the proper order utilizing [uglify-js](https://github.com/mishoo/UglifyJS2).
+Accepts further options to specify which modules to include.

 ##Installation